 - Execution: Place one knee on a bench, torso parallel to the floor, and pull the dumbbell towards your hip.

-- Variation: Try a neutral grip to emphasize the work on the back muscles.
+- Variation: Try a neutral grip to emphasize the work on the lats.

 How to structure a back session

-For balanced development, combine width exercises (pull-ups, vertical pull-ups) and thickness exercises (rowing, deadlift).
-An example of a session:
+For balanced development, combine width exercises (pull-ups, lat pull-downs) and thickness exercises (rowing, deadlifts).
+A sample session:

 - Warm-up: 5-10 minutes of light cardio and joint mobilization.